NOEL-MNI/Automated_TLE_Lateralization/README.md

 IV.
 Feature Extraction

-This script intersects blade surfaces with The script is used in the following manner:
+This script intersects blade surfaces with images and computes the columnar volume.
+It is used in the following manner:
 ./get_individual_features.sh \
 	${prefix} \ # e.g. TLE
 	${id} \     # e.g. 0362_1